ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-ram.md

 For more information on how to specify the target session, refer to [Specify Target Session with Cylc7 Suites](https://opus.nci.org.au/display/DAE/Run+Cylc7+Suites#RunCylc7Suites-SpecifyTargetSession).

 !!! tip
     You can simultaneously submit multiple {{ model }} runs using the same persistent session without needing to start a new one.
-Hence, the process of specifying the target persistent session for {{ model }} should only be done once.<br>
-    After specifying the {{ model }} target persistent session the first time, to run {{ model }} you just need to make sure to have an active persistent session named like the specified {{ model }} target persistent session.
+Hence, the process of specifying the target persistent session for {{ model }} should only be done once.
+Then, to run {{ model }}, you just need to ensure that you have an active persistent session named like the target one you specified above.
+If the persistent session is not active, simply [start one](#start-a-new-persistent-session).

 #### Terminate a persistent session
 !!! tip